 "A new command I give to you, that you love one another."
-If this was about keeping the law and having love for your neighbor in a 10 commandments kind of way, that would not really be a "new" command.
+If this was simply about keeping the law and having love for your neighbor in a 10 commandments kind of way, that would not really be a "new" command.
 And, again, there would be no need for the cross.
 What is new is the glorification of God in the dying and rising of the Son of Man.
 And now Jesus commissions them with this "new" truth to go out and show love for one another so that all people will know that you are My disciples.

 And how does Jesus define love to His disciples in the upper room, later in John's Gospel?
 "Greater love has no one than this, than that he lay down his life for his friends."
 Read John chapters 14-17 and hear how "love" and "command" are used.
-This is not about doing God's will by being better neighbors.
+This is not simply about doing God's will by being better neighbors.
 The Holy Spirit inspiring us to love our neighbor is the fruit of the Gospel - and is a very good thing.
+It is a proper response to the Gospel.
+Please don't hear me wrong as if our words and actions have no bearing in life.